amitsaha/echorand.me/content/posts/gatekeeper-kubernetes.md

 # A more complicated policy

-Let's consider the following policy:
+Let's now write a policy to ensure that only containers from certain repositories should be allowed to run on the cluster:

 ```
 package k8sallowedrepos